kalyanDakkili/Kalyan_Dakkili_Tandemloop_Screening/README.md

 ## How to Run

-1.Open the project folder in terminal/PowerShell.
+1. Open the project folder in terminal/PowerShell.

-2.Compile each program:
+2. Compile each program:

   - javac Problem1_Calculator.java